shubham066sharma/The-Sparks-Foundation-Internship/README.md

 # The-Sparks-Foundation-Internship
-Projects related to Data Science Internship
+Projects related to Data Science and Analytics Internship.